paritytech/substrate-api-sidecar/README.md

 5. Update `CHANGELOG.md` by looking at merged PRs since the last release.
 Follow the format of previous releases.

-  * Make sure to note if it has a high upgrade priority.
+  * Make sure to note if it is a high upgrade priority (e.g. it has type definitions for an upcoming runtime upgrade to a Parity maintained network).

 6. Commit with ex: `chore(release): 5.0.1`, then push your release up, make a PR, get review approval, then merge.